storj/design-docs/20250828-bucket-eventing-phase-1.md

 - `object->size`: will be set to the new `total_plain_size` value of the change record
 - `object->eTag`: will be skipped for Phase 1
 - `object->versionId`: will be set to the `version` key of the change record and skipped if the bucket is not versioning-enabled.
 - `object->sequencer`:  will be set to the `commit_timestamp` UNIX nanoseconds from the change record, converted to a 16-character, zero-padded, uppercase hex string.
-TODO: do we need to append a hex of the record_sequence?
-My current guess is: No.

 ## Disclaimers